 Edwin Lemert argued that primary deviance is often a temporary transgression in which perpetrators have no conception of themselves as deviant.
 Edwin Lemert made a further distinction between primary deviance, the initial rule-breaking act, and secondary deviance, the labelled person's response of defense, attack or adaptation to the problems caused by the social reaction to their initial deviance.

 One may, as primary deviance, get drunk several times because one sees oneself as enjoying a party.
-However, if one notices that friends are hiding their liquor during visits to their house, secondary deviance gets triggered, one may come to see oneself as a drunk and then continue to get drunk.
+If one notices that friends are hiding their liquor during visits to their house, secondary deviance gets triggered, one may come to see oneself as a drunk and then continue to get drunk.
 The first acts are primary deviance and the second act is secondary deviance.
 The first act probably brings a reaction from the social context, since it violates norms.
 The reaction often involves admonition not to deviate again, and perhaps punishment.

-The Shell, the Stranger and the Competent Other - Towards a Sociology of
+The Shell, the Stranger and the Competent Other -

-Shyness - Susie Scott, Cardiff University
+Towards a Sociology of Shyness - Susie Scott, Cardiff University.

 In contemporary Western societies, shyness appears to be an increasingly common experience, and yet its sociological relevance has been overlooked.
 Within psychology, the condition has been seen as an individual pathology, and there has been little attempt to relate this to the wider cultural context.
 It is suggested that it is normal for people to drift into isolated episodes of shyness as primary deviance.